IQSS/dataverse/doc/sphinx-guides/source/developers/testing.rst

 dataverse.siteUrl
 ^^^^^^^^^^^^^^^^^

 When run locally (as opposed to a remote server), some of the REST Assured tests require the ``dataverse.siteUrl`` JVM option to be set to ``http://localhost:8080``.
-See :ref:`jvm-options` sectoin in Configuration of the Installation Guide for advice changing JVM options.
+See :ref:`jvm-options` section in the Installation Guide for advice changing JVM options.
 First you should check to check your JVM options with:

 ``./asadmin list-jvm-options | egrep 'dataverse|doi'``